scikit-hep/awkward-0.x/README.rst

 Particle physics isn't alone in this: analyzing JSON-formatted log files in production systems or allele likelihoods in genomics are two other fields where variable-length, nested structures can help.
 Arbitrary data structures are useful and working with them in columns provides a new way to do exploratory data analysis: one array at a time.

-Awkward-array data model
+Awkward Array data model
 ------------------------

-Awkward array features are provided by a suite of classes that each extend Numpy arrays in one small way.
+Awkward Array features are provided by a suite of classes that each extend Numpy arrays in one small way.
 These classes may then be composed to combine features.

-In this sense, Numpy arrays are awkward-array's most basic array class.
+In this sense, Numpy arrays are Awkward Array's most basic array class.
 A Numpy array is a small Python object that points to a large, contiguous region of memory, and, as much as possible, operations replace or change the small Python object, not the big data buffer.
 Therefore, many Numpy operations are *views*, rather than *in-place operations* or *copies*, leaving the original value intact but returning a new value that is linked to the original.
 Assigning to arrays and in-place operations are allowed, but they are more complicated to use because one must be aware of which arrays are views and which are copies.

-Awkward-array's model is to treat all arrays as though they were immutable, favoring views over copies, and not providing any high-level in-place operations on low-level memory buffers (i.e. no in-place assignment).
+Awkward Array's model is to treat all arrays as though they were immutable, favoring views over copies, and not providing any high-level in-place operations on low-level memory buffers (i.e. no in-place assignment).

 Numpy provides complete control over the interpretation of an ``N`` dimensional array.
 A Numpy array has a `dtype <https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html>`__ to interpret bytes as signed and unsigned integers of various bit-widths, floating-point numbers, booleans, little endian and big endian, fixed-width bytestrings (for applications such as 6-byte MAC addresses or human-readable strings with padding), or `record arrays <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`__ for contiguous structures.
 A Numpy array has a `pointer <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.ctypes.html>`__ to the first element of its data buffer (``array.ctypes.data``) and a `shape <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html>`__ to describe its ``N`` dimensions as a rank-``N`` tensor.
 Only ``shape[0]`` is the length as returned by the Python function ``len``.
 Furthermore, an `order <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.flags.html>`__ flag determines if rank > 1 arrays are laid out in "C" order or "Fortran" order.
 A Numpy array also has a `stride <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.strides.html>`__ to determine how many bytes separate one element from the next.
 (Data in a Numpy array need not be strictly contiguous, but they must be regular: the number of bytes seprating them is a constant.)
 This stride may even be negative to describe a reversed view of an array, which allows any ``slice`` of an array, even those with ``skip != 1`` to be a view, rather than a copy.
 Numpy arrays also have flags to determine whether they `own <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.flags.html>`__ their data buffer (and should therefore delete it when the Python object goes out of scope) and whether the data buffer is `writable <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.flags.html>`__.